 Turtle Bay Exploration Park

 Sundial Bridge

 The Sundial Bridge at Turtle Bay crosses the Sacramento River in the heart of Redding, California.
-The bridge lserves as a downtown entrance for Redding’s extensive Sacramento River Trail system.
-Access to the Sundial Bridge and surrounding river trails are free to the public.
+The bridge serves as a downtown entrance for Redding’s extensive Sacramento River Trail system.
+Access to the Sundial Bridge and the surrounding river trails is free to the public.

+Turtle Bay Exploration Park